n00shoak/Portfolio/Project i worked on.md

 [you van get the files here]
 [you can try it out here]
 #### things i want to add / change :
-> ray traycing; an open world area and macro transactions
+> ray traycing, an open world area and macro transactions
 ___